 Apples and honey are the traditional symbolic foods for Rosh Hashanah, so desserts that feature one or both of those ingredients are usually on the dessert tray.
 My go-to Honey Cake recipe (one I’ve been making since 1993) is sweet without being cloying, studded with pecans, and definitely not the dry, tasteless versions to which I’ve sometimes been subjected.
 This year I decided to dress it up with a special ingredient that I found at Trader Joes…Apple Cider Jam.
 Apples…check!
 Honey…check!
-On to the recipe!
+We’re ready to bake!

 Homemade Honey Cake